Clouds & Showers Lingering this Weekend, Storm Chance Monday Morning - WBBJ TV

 This week is severe weather awareness week in Tennessee, Monday was FLOOD safety!
 Tuesday was Lightning Safety and Wednesday was Tornado Safety and Thursday was general thunderstorm safety.
 Friday is how you can stay alerted to potential severe weather in your area.
 Today’s topic focuses on having multiple ways to receive warnings.
 This is one of the most important things in severe weather awareness.
 You cannot act unless you get the message.
 Do you rely on your mobile devices to receive watches and warnings?
 Make sure to keep your battery charged and follow the tips below to ensure you stay weather aware!
 In the Mid South we have several nocturnal severe weather outbreaks.
 Having multiple ways to receive warnings can keep you safe even while you are sleeping.
 Here are some nighttime severe weather tips.
 Did you know there are multiple ways to receive warnings and they are right at your fingertips?
 While we always recommend having more than one way to get information, there are multiple possibilities in your hands!
 That includes our wbbj 7 Storm Team Weather App that is free and you can get it at the play/app store.

-Friday highs only reached up around 50° and Friday night lows will fall to the mid 40s.
-That stalled out front will keep shower chances around off and on tonight.
-The winds as of now are forecast to be out of the northeast and be light most of the night.
-Expect cloudy skies around for the majority of the night as well.
+A stalled out front will keep shower chances around off and on today.
+The winds as of now are forecast to be out of the northwest and be light most of the day.
+Expect cloudy skies around for the majority of the day as well with most of the rain being the first half of the day.

 THE WEEKEND: